lmanov1/HeavyMachineryAuction/README.md

     - Label encoding

     Feature engineering:
-    - Manipulation on salesdate
+    - Manipulations on salesdate derivates (datetime)
     - Introduction of Age feature

-    Hyperparametrization with sklearn GridSearch
+    - Handling outliers in YearMade
+    - Overall Features Reduction

+    Hyperparameter Optimization:
+    - Finding the best set of hyperparameters for a model with sklearn GridSearchCV

 ## Conclusion
 The `HeavyMachineryAuction.ipynb` notebook provides a basic ML model for estimating the auction sale prices of heavy machinery.
 By following the logic described above, you can understand and replicate the steps taken in the notebook to develop your own price estimation model.